Zachary-Jackson/Django-Pizzeria/README.md

 There are some custom migrations in place that will create some "starter" pizzas and ingredients for you automatically.

+3) To run the project type in `python manage.py runserver`

+4) If you want to create a `superuser` so you can play around with the admin, use the command `python manage.py createsuperuser` then go to `localhost:8000/admin`.

 ## Main Directories / Application information

 1) accounts -- This Django App controls all of the User activity.
 Allowing the